nbbarba/DSFS2024/docs/about.md

 My name is N. Brandon Barba and I'm a PhD student in Clinical Translational Science at the University of Arizona (Phoenix).
 My research mentor is Dr. Garcia-Filion.

-My current research interests are in clinical research including:
+My current interests are in clinical research including:
 - Informatics
 - Epidemiology
 - Data Science & Machine Learning